-Workshops The Graduate School and its partners offer professional development workshops throughout the year, most of which are free for graduate students and postdocs.
-Highlights include the job preparation series, PREP key skills series, teaching seminars, and wellness programs and events.
+Professional development workshops The Graduate School and its partners offer professional development workshops throughout the year, most of which are free for graduate students and postdocs.
+Highlights include PhD career path panels, transferable skills workshops, teaching seminars, and wellness programs and events.
 Information on events and registration can be found on the Graduate School website.